splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

 sc4s version=v1.24.0
 syslog-ng starting
 ```
-If you see http server errors such as 4xx or 5xx responses from the http (HEC) endpoint, one or more of the items above are likely set
-incorrectly.
-If validating/fixing the configuration fails to correct the problem, proceed to the "Troubleshooting" section for more
+If you do not see the output above, proceed to the "Troubleshooting" section for more detailed information.
-information.